tuna/opentuna/README.md

 - Common stack
   - SNS notification topic
 - Open Tuna stack
-  - Tuna Manager stack
+  - Tunasync Manager stack
-    - auto scaling group for tuna manager
+    - auto scaling group for [tunasync][tunasync] manager
     - intranet application load balancer for manager's API

 ## Prerequisites
 - VPC with both public and private subnets crossing two AZs at least and NAT gateway.
 You can [deploy the network stack](#deploy-network-stackoptional) if you don't have a VPC sastfied the requirements.
+- EFS file system associated with above VPC.
+You can deploy stack with provisioning a EFS file system without specifying the existing filesystem id of EFS.

 ## How to deploy it
 ### Prerequisites